 What resource has the highest value in this day and age?
 Is it money, is it time?
 More and more experts in wide and varied fields ranging from economics to neuroscience now agree… it’s energy, and the ability to direct it to a single point, using an ability we call focus.

 Indeed it’s true, that each of the above resources has its merits.
 But best selling authors and productivity gurus such as Timothy Ferriss tell us that money without time has no value.
-While others still like Tony Shwartz, author of “The Power of Full Engagement”, make the compelling case that when it comes to acts of creation, it’s focussed energy that gets the job done.
+While others still like Tony Schwartz, author of “The Power of Full Engagement”, makes the compelling case that when it comes to acts of creation, it’s focussed energy that gets the job done.

 Ego Depletion: The Enemy of Focus

 In August of 2011, the article “Do you suffer from decision fatigue” appeared in the New York Times which highlighted a literal century’s worth of research (dating back to Freud’s hypothesis that mental activity is directly related to transfer of energy in the brain) surrounding the phenomenon of mental depletion.
 The research that came to light in the wake of that article and others like it all points to a biochemical explanation as to why our ability to focus wanes over time, and how this waning is accelerated by our modern way of life which includes heightened stress levels, reduced micro-nutrient intake, and chronic exposure to information and technology.